abuturabofficial/ibm-devops-software-engineering/01-introduction_to_devops/01-overview_of_devops.md

 **2 Speed IT:**

-- This how Shawod IT started, as Ops team wasn’t meeting their needs.
+- This is how **Shadow IT** started, as Ops team wasn’t meeting their needs.

 ![](assets/Pasted%20image%2020230509084621.png)